Machine Learning with Physics Knowledge for Prediction: A Survey: Conclusion

 Secondly, while many of the machine learning methods discussed in this survey can predict solutions rapidly, it seems unlikely they will fully replace classical solvers \citep{grossmann2023can}.
 The extensive time required to train ML models often diminishes their attractiveness compared to classical methods.
 A more effective approach could involve using ML models to 'warm start' classical solvers, combining the speed of ML predictions with the robustness and reliability of traditional methods to achieve optimal performance.

 Additionally, there is a need for more research on uncertainty quantification, especially for industrial applications operating in data-scarce environments.
-Methods like neural processes (Section \ref{sec:np}), which can be trained on extensive prior knowledge and fine-tuned with minimal contextual data, are particularly promising.
+Methods like neural processes (\secref{sec:np}), which can be trained on extensive prior knowledge and fine-tuned with minimal contextual data, are particularly promising.
 These models not only adapt quickly but also provide valuable uncertainty estimates, which are crucial for informed decision-making in practical settings.
+This need is further emphasized in recent works such as \citet{psaros2023uncertainty}, which provides a comprehensive overview of uncertainty quantification methods, metrics, and comparisons in scientific machine learning, and \citet{mouli2024using}, that explores the role of uncertainty quantification in improving out-of-domain generalization for PDE-based learning tasks.
+These contributions highlight the importance of probabilistic models like neural processes and Gaussian processes in addressing these challenges and represent a key area for future exploration.

 The potential for data scarcity suggests that real-world data might be effectively augmented with simulated data from physical models to enrich data-driven models.
 However, this decision introduces a reality gap, which suggests that the source of the data should be carefully handled during model learning to carefully balance the sources of model bias \citep{scholz2023sim2real}.